 If you’re still confused about this whole feminism business (it can be a lot to take in), you can always fall back on this simple, quippy definition from Marie Shear:

 “Feminism is the radical notion that women are people.”

 Before we wrap everything up, it’s worth noting what feminism isn’t.
-Feminism doesn’t strive towards making women more powerful than men in society (that would be matriarchy), nor does it espouse hating men (that’s misandry, for those who are curious).
+Feminism doesn’t strive towards making women more powerful than men in society (that would be matriarchy), nor does it espouse hating men (that’s misandry).
 The next time you see the infamous Pat Robertson quote, which says “[Feminism] is… a socialist, anti-family political movement that encourages women to leave their husbands, kill their children, practice witchcraft, destroy capitalism and become lesbians,” you can rest easy knowing it’s completely false.